rue-a/provo/README.md

 http://example.org#832b1ada-22f2-45b8-bdca-dfbe89fb68c8{{Anonymous activity}}:::activity
 ```

+To adjust details and to generate PNGs or SVGs you can copy the mermaid graph content to the [Mermaid Live Editor](https://mermaid.live/).

 #### User Options Reference

 The default styling configuration mimics the graph styling from the PROV-O reference page and is defined as follows: